colinbut/sales-order-system/README.md

 ##### <a name="back-end"></a>Back End

-* The back-end is completely built using Java
+* The back-end is completely built using Java (Java  8 compiled)
 * It is bootstrapped by Spring Framework
 * Database is a RDBMS (Relational Database Management System):
   * default in memory-db (HSQL)